Updated: Nov 21

 So can I vary it down?
 Yes but beware.
 When you vary your PAYGI it's important not to underestimate your PAYG instalment amount, income or rate.
 The ATO compare your instalments to the total tax payable on your instalment income for the year.
 If the value of your varied instalments is less than 85% of that total, you may be subject to a general interest charge (GIC) on the difference, as well as penalties.
 Ouch!

-So heed the warning my new to business friends, don’t fall victim to the Double or Triple Whammy – plan ahead and get the right advice as you go.
+So heed the warning my biz friends, don’t fall victim to the Double or Triple Whammy – plan ahead and get the right advice as you go.
 Remember a profitable business needs to pay it’s fair share of tax.
 The correct structure and tax planning can help with minimising tax but planning is the best strategy to have … don’t stick your head in the sand, you are not an ostrich!

 The following tables outline reasons why you may have entered the PAYG instalment system,